Need fresh thinking?

 It doesn’t matter how well you rank for “old-fashioned toaster” or “novelty toaster” if related sales represent a minor share of your product offerings or the profit margin for the product is low.
 Even worse, your website might rank for seemingly random words with little connection to your brand—or for unsavory search terms.

 The best choice of keywords also depends on the size of your business in comparison to your competitors.
 In general, a larger business can afford to rank for broader search terms.
-Smaller businesses might need to get some quick wins with long-tail keywords and phrases and work their way up.
+Small businesses might need to get some quick wins with SEO content leveraging long-tail keywords and phrases.
+They can always work their way up with a content creation plan which grows along with improved conversion rates.

 Not all keywords are created equal.
 Our Visibility Impact Index focuses SEO efforts on keywords with the potential to drive traffic and conversions.
 We research hundreds or thousands of them at a time to identify keywords and phrases most likely to be profitable, so you can measure impact in terms of ROI instead of impressions alone.

 We know.
 It’s a lot.
-LAVIDGE experts can help your company audit the current SEO universe, develop a strategy, and competitively bid the most pertinent keywords for your product and brand.
+LAVIDGE experts can help your company audit its current SEO universe, develop a search engine optimization strategy, and competitively bid the most pertinent keywords to use in content or media marketing your product and brand.

 Help is a few keystrokes away.